-We provide expert psychological assessments for adults and children, assessing a range of situations, including:
+Our Clinical and Forensic Psychologists provide expert in-depth psychological assessments for adults and children, for a wide range of presentations*, including:

-In-depth assessments are required when there is a greater degree of complexity, or if a specific diagnostic question needs to be addressed.
+The nature and duration of the assessment will vary depending on the individual presentation and on whether the client is a child or an adult.
 Several different aspects of a person's functioning are usually assessed, for example, emotional well-being, social functioning, behaviour, adaptive skills, personality and cognitive capabilities.
 They may include clinical interview, taking a developmental history, reading of any relevant personal records or reports, psychometric testing, questionnaires, and (in the case of children) behavioural or play-based assessments.
-These types of assessments usually take place over several sessions and are provided as part of an assessment package.
-The package includes a written report detailing assessment data, a clinical formulation and recommendations for intervention and support.
-Where relevant, further support and recommendations can also be provided to educational settings.
+Assessments usually take place over several sessions.

 The cost will depend on the nature and breadth of the assessment required.

 Please contact us for further information.